"I wanted to be developed into an individual capable of honoring the profession I was in, not selling it down the river." - Frank Lloyd Wright

 • Frank Lloyd Wright was born on June 8, 1867, in Richland Center, Wisconsin.

-• Wright cut his teeth at the University of Wisconsin before finding work with Alder and Sullivan, the Chicago firm of visionary architect Louis Sullivan.
+• Wright cut his teeth at the University of Wisconsin before finding work with Adler and Sullivan, the Chicago firm of visionary architect Louis Sullivan.

 • After six years with Sullivan, Wright struck out on his own, developing his iconic Prairie Style of architecture, noteable for low roofs, wide overhangs, no attics or basements and an emphasis on horizontal lines.